juniorxxue/applicative-intersection/README.txt

 subtyping: proof of sound/complete lemma of applicative subtyping with respect to (BCD) subtyping

-implementation: interpreter and compiler in Racket, PLT Redex Mode and Haskell implementation of Subtyping
+implementation: interpreter and compiler in Racket, PLT Redex Mode and Haskell implementation of subtyping